Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

 \subsection{Desired Characteristics in Text Generation}

-All metrics are used to estimate the desired characteristics we look for in generated texts.
-We identify several characteristics like fluency and coherence among our considered papers.
-The desired properties that constitute text generation are vast but one can comprise these manifold aspects by the general term \textit{quality}, which we elaborate on in \Cref{sec:quality}.
-Other characteristics like bias, faithfulness, or reasoning also come with their own evaluation procedures, but they are covered more thoroughly in \Cref{sec:challenges}.
+All metrics are used to estimate the desired characteristics of generated texts.
+We identify several characteristics, e.g., fluency and coherence, across the papers we considered.
+Although there are many metrics to assess generated texts, they are proxies for \textit{quality}.
+Other characteristics, such as bias, faithfulness, and reasoning, also have their own evaluation procedures and will be covered in \Cref{sec:challenges}.